1st/python-on-macos/README.md

 Know issues
 ----------

 * [Repair disk permissions with Disk Utility](https://support.apple.com/en-us/HT201560).
 It happens that permissions on some files and directories broken after upgrade to **OS X El Capitan**.
+Then run command `sudo chown -R $(whoami):admin /usr/local` to make this directory writable.

 HomeBrew